isomerpages/alps-corp/_strategic-procurement/Process Guidelines.md

 ALPS will enable group contracts at the national level while continuing to facilitate cluster-based or PHI-based contracts as required.
 We will continue to launch **[sourcing events](/strategic-procurement/national-sourcing-events/)** through the existing platforms at the respective clusters and PHIs.

 In the long term, ALPS will strive to have one eProcurement platform.
-For now, suppliers are encouraged to refer to the following Sourcing Platforms..
+For now, suppliers are encouraged to refer to the following Sourcing Platforms.

 <section>
 	<table style="border-color: lightgray; border-width: 1px">